raspberrypilearning/sell-me-something/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 In this step, you will add content that helps to sell your product or idea.
+This could include:
-This could include a list of key points, feature boxes, or customer quotes.
++ A list of key points
++ Feature boxes
++ Customer quotes
 </div>
 <div>
 ![A webpage about star gazing with feature text in boxes and a Buzz Lightyear quote.](images/sell-content.png){:width="300px"}